-Hearing directly from users about their experience is essential to any objective evaluation, and the Teric is attracting favorable attention.
+Hearing directly from users about their experience with the Shearwater Teric wrist dive computer is essential to any objective evaluation, and the Teric is attracting favorable attention.
 Here are a few samples of user feedback found online on this dive computer:

 Alternatives to consider – Comparison with other Dive Computers

 While we think that the Teric is one of the best dive computers you can get, let’s have a look at other offerings in the same price range and category.
 Below we’ll have a short look at three other dive computers, the Aqua Lung i450T, the Suunto D6i Novo, and the Oceanic OCi.

 Each dive computer is an excellent device that costs around the same as the Teric diving computer!

 The Aqua Lung i450T is a wrist-mounted dive computer introduced in 2016 and remains one of the excellent competitors to Shearwater’s Teric.
 The i450T was stylish for its time and shares the theme of flexibility and convenience which the Teric has developed further.

 The Aqua Lung i450T features four diving modes, lacking the CC/BO rebreather mode and higher automation of the Teric’s recreational settings.
 The display is intuitive and easy to read, though it lacks the color and highly customizable interface that makes the Teric stand out visually.

 The i450T excels at air integration, offering control of up to 3 transmitters instead of Teric’s dual capacity.
 Its battery is replaceable by users too, so you’ll be saved a trip to the dealer when it’s time to change.

 Overall, Aqua Lung’s unit today represents a pared-down feature set when compared to the Shearwater Teric, but it’s a reliable tool at a slightly lower cost.